How I made this music video

 What we ended up with was a music video that looked intentional, emotional, and powerful—despite the constraints of filming during lockdown.
 Nate’s performance, combined with the morphing effects, brought the song’s central message to life.

 I'm passionate about making memorable videos that bring the music to life.
-Sometimes that needs a little money, sometimes it can be done on a very tight budget and often.
+Sometimes that needs a little money, sometimes it can be done on a very tight budget and often is.

 Oh and I revel in a challenge.
 This was certainly that.